timocapa/hackintosh-clover/README.md

-# z97-clover
+# macOS-Clover setups
-My clover settings for my hackintosh
+clover settings for a hackintosh